-The students attending the Institute play an important role in the evaluation, development and enhacement of the quality of their learning experience.
+The students attending the Institute play an important role in the evaluation, development and enhancement of the quality of their learning experience.
 Feedback from our students allows us to evaluate how our services are viewed by our most important element in the learning process, which is the students themselves.

-Ifs Malta is therefore committed to collecting and using student feedback.
-The Institute values such information, and uses the data in the evaluating, recommendations and actions processes to keep our courses effective and in the best interest of our students.
+ifs Malta is therefore committed to collecting and using student feedback.
+The Institute values such information, and uses the data in the evaluation, recommendations and actions processes to keep our courses effective and in the best interest of our students.

-7 TUTOR RECRUITMENT AND APPRAISAL POLICY
+8. TUTOR RECRUITMENT AND APPRAISAL POLICY

 This policy applies to programmes which lead to qualifications awarded by ifs Malta.
-Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relative awarding body which policies are available online.
+Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relevant awarding body, which are available online.

-Ifs Malta is an ever growing community joined together with the intent of providing ongoing education and certified training to people involved or wish to be introduced to areas within the financial services industry.
+ifs Malta is an ever-growing community joined together with the intent of providing ongoing education and certified training to people involved or wishing to be introduced to areas within the financial services industry.
 Recruitment is therefore an ongoing process which is dictated by the demand of industry in the supply of the education programmes it requires.
 This may be through maintaining existing courses or the creation of new programmes to keep up with the necessities of this very changing environment.